 B. Appellant’s JMOL Did Not Address Reputational Damages

 Appellant’s motion under Rule 50(a) of the FRCP claimed that there was insufficient evidence of reputational damages but reputational damages were never even mentioned in its JMOL.
-According to the JMOL, Appellant claimed that all of the compensatory award was only for emotional distress and lost wages: “[h]ere, Plaintiff’s award in emotional distress damages—in excess of $170,000—cannot stand in light of the vague and conclusory testimony he propounded to support them.”
+According to the JMOL, Appellant claimed that all of the compensatory awards were only for emotional distress and lost wages: “[h]ere, Plaintiff’s award in emotional distress damages—in excess of $170,000—can not stand in light of the vague and conclusory testimony he propounded to support them.”
 DE:208, 19; “[p]laintiff sought—and, it appears, the jury awarded—$78,272.00 in the form of lost wages.”
 DE:208, 9.
-Thus, according to its JMOL, the $250,000 compensatory award was made up $78,272.00 in lost wages and the rest in emotional distress.
+Thus, according to its JMOL, the $250,000 compensatory award was made up of $78,272.00 in lost wages and the rest in emotional distress.
 However, Appellant now claims on appeal that at least some of $250,000 was actually reputational damages and challenges the entire award.

 STANDARD OF REVIEW

-Appellant chose not to appeal the District Court’s Denial of its Motion for New Trial.
+The Appellant chose not to appeal the District Court’s denial of its Motion for New Trial.
 See Brief at 15.
-However, Appellant still requests a new trial in its Brief’s Conclusion, at page 57.
-Thus, to the extent its appeal is interpreted as requesting a new trial, the “clear abuse of discretion” standard applies.
+However, the Appellant still requests a new trial in it’s Brief’s Conclusion, at page 57.
+Thus, to the extent, its appeal is interpreted as requesting a new trial, the “clear abuse of discretion” standard applies.
 Wolff v.
 Allstate Life Ins.
 Co., 985 F.2d 1524, 1528 (11th Cir.1993).
 Deference to the district court “is particularly appropriate where a new trial is denied and the jury’s verdict is left undisturbed.”
 Rosenfield v.
 Wellington Leisure Prods., Inc., 827 F.2d 1493, 1498 (11th Cir.1987).

 Motions for judgment as a matter of law are reviewed de novo but the evidence must be examined in the light most favorable to the non-moving party.
 Molinos Valle Del Cibao, C. por A. v.
 Lama, 633 F.3d 1330, 1348 (11th Cir.2011).
 The inquiry is the same as a Rule 56 summary judgment motion: “whether the evidence presents a sufficient disagreement to require submission to a jury or whether it is so one-sided that one party must prevail as a matter of law.”
 Combs v.
 Plantation Patterns, 106 F.3d 1519, 1538, n.
 8 (11th Cir.1997).